CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Setup-pre-cluster-deployment.md

 ```

 ### Configure Secret Manager
 The IPython notebook will need a secure connection with the Slurm REST API servers.
 We are using the Google Cloud Secret Manager to manage the necessary credentials in a secure way.
-Please follow the guideline [here](https://cloud.google.com/secret-manager/docs/create-secret-quickstart) to create a secret using Secret Manager.
+Please follow the guideline [here](https://cloud.google.com/secret-manager/docs/configuring-secret-manager) to enable and create a secret using Secret Manager.

 You do not need to manually add any data to the secret; the SLURM token will be automatically populated by the system.